Many or all companies we feature compensate us. Compensation and editorial

 Can You Get Financial Aid as a Part-Time Student?

-Reasons you might choose to go to school part-time include working a full-time job and having limited time to attend classes or you having personal obligations that keep you busy.
+When choosing a degree program and a school, you might decide to enroll part-time.
+This is common if you work a full-time job and have limited time to attend classes or have personal obligations that keep you busy.

-The decision to enroll part-time may also be financially driven.
+The decision to enroll part-time may also be financial.
 Perhaps it’s more realistic for your budget to take a lighter course load if you expect to pay for college costs out of pocket.
 Part-time financial aid options are available, including federal student loans.
 You may also qualify for private student loans, scholarships, or grants as a part-time student.

 What determines part-time status?

-Full-time enrollment is generally considered 12 credit hours per semester for undergrads.
+Full-time enrollment is often considered 12 credit hours per semester for undergrads.
 You’re considered a part-time student if you take fewer than 12 hours per semester.
 You must take six credit hours per semester to be considered a half-time student.

 Grad students and online students might have different criteria for part-time status.
 You can check with your school to see what qualifies as part-time based on the type of degree program you’re enrolled in.